North-West-Wind/NWWbot/README.md

 Want to make requests on new commands?
 You can do that in my [server](https://discord.gg/n67DUfQ)!
 For bug reports, you can also do that in my [server](https://discord.gg/n67DUfQ)!
 North is planning to make another way for users to submit suggestions and issues without joining any Discord servers, so stay tuned!

 # Your Data
 Some might be concerned whether you are getting tracked while using me in your server.
-The answer is, I do store some of your data, but they are only messages/attachments provided in several commands, such as `play`, `add`, `config`, `prefix`, etc.
+The answer is, I do store some of your data, but they are only messages/attachments provided in several commands, such as `play`, `add`, `config`, `prefix`, etc. Said data is only stored locally where I am running on (a.k.a.
+North's Raspberry Pi).

 If you don't trust me, take a look at my code.
 I'm an honest man.
 If you still don't trust me, you can ask North to delete the data stored.